 - Walking-Working Surfaces Training: Take the Next Step to Prevent Slips, Trips & Falls

 - How Transporters Are Affected by Walking-Working Surfaces

 When must employers comply?

-The majority of the new requirements under Subpart D were effective January 17, 2017; however, OSHA has extended the compliance dates for a few requirements, as specified below.
+The majority of the new requirements under Subpart D were effective January 17, 2017; however, a few of the deadlines are different.
+See below for important compliance dates.

 May 17, 2017